 Contact your local dealer or call 1-800-638-7048

-Instead of letting moist air out, vents brought humid air in during the summer.
-During the winter, crawlspaces got colder and so did the floor above.
+Instead of letting moist air out, vents bring humid air in during the summer and, during the winter, crawlspaces got colder and so did the floor above.
 Builders responded with insulation.

-To make matters worse, fiberglass insulation itself is not an effective air barrier.
+Fiberglass insulation itself is not an effective barrier.
 Air can pass through it (unlike some other forms of insulation).
 You can see this for yourself by examining fiberglass insulation that has been in place for several years.
 The fibers are often discolored by dust and dirt.
 In effect, the batt has functioned more like a filter than a barrier.

 Even if the insulation was effective, it often meant that air ducts would have to travel through a cold crawlspace, loosing some the heat they were supposed to deliver.
 Plumbing pipes became more susceptible to freezing.

 Looking for a price?
 Get a no cost, no obligation free estimate.

 To ensure professional installation and superior service we carefully created an international network of over 350 trusted basement contractors.